Parental bereavement leave

 Parental bereavement pay

-While we will cover the issue of parental bereavement pay in more detail on this page, your employer is not obliged to continue with your normal employment payments.
-However, akin to maternity leave, if you are eligible you may also be able to claim for parental bereavement pay.
+While we will cover the issue of parental bereavement pay in more detail on this page, your employer does not usually have to continue paying your normal wages while you are on parental bereavement leave.
+However, akin to maternity leave, if you are eligible you may also be able to claim for statutory parental bereavement pay.

 Can you take parental bereavement leave?